 One of the leading museums and cultural organisations in the UK, the Museum plays an important role in preserving and celebrating the historical treasures of Scotland as a nation.
 The Foundation was delighted to work in partnership with the NMS in 2019 and to deliver the Before the Wall theatre show in its main auditorium as part of the Edinburgh Festival Fringe.
 In particular, the theatre show was designed to amplify the Museum’s collection, most especially the artefacts in its new Asia Gallery connected with the Anglo-Chinese Opium Wars, the subject of the play.

 Kindred Spirits Poetry House Network – Established by the Rimbaud and Verlaine Foundation in 2015, Kindred Spirits is an alliance of 9 friendly ‘poetry houses’ in 6 countries.
 Its goal is a thriving programme of exchange, education and artistic commissioning based on a shared digital platform.
 The partners will work for mutual benefit, promoting the whole idea of a ‘poetry house’ as a cultural hub, and providing opportunities for people across Europe to participate in poetry and the arts.
 The network also aims to develop a sustainable funding model based on the ‘poetry house’ as a digital hub.

 Blacks Private Members Club – Blacks Private Members Club is located in a Georgian house on Dean Street in the heart of London’s Soho.
 The Club provides an unusual and attractive venue for a variety of events.
-The Rimbaud and Verlaine Foundation recently organized an evening devoted to Dylan Thomas and Rimbaud on the evening of the 20th May 2014.
+The Rimbaud and Verlaine Foundation is planning to deliver a whole series of salon-style events in partnership with the club during 2018.